GuipengXu/MA-MRS/README.md

-3. Step 3: Run the following commend to train and evaluate the model.
+4. Step 4: Run the following command to train and evaluate the model.

    ```python
    # run the code